yiisoft/docs/guide/en/runtime/routing.md

 ];
 ```

 The configuration above would result in a match with both `/user` and `/user/123`.
-In both cases `CurrentRouteInterface` service will contain `id` argument filled.
+In both cases `CurrentRoute` service will contain `id` argument filled.
 In the first case it will be default `42` and in the second case it will be specified `123`.

 In cause URL should be valid for a single host, you can specify it with `host()`.